modio/modio-ue4-legacy/README.md

 ```

 ## Getting started
 If you are a game developer, first step is to add mod support to your Unreal Engine 4 game.
 Once mod support is up and running, [create your games profile](https://mod.io/games/add) on mod.io, to get an API key and access to all [functionality mod.io offers](https://apps.mod.io/guides/getting-started).
-Next, download the latest [UE4 release](https://github.com/modio/UE4Plugin/releases) and unpack it into your project, then head over to the [GitHub Wiki](https://github.com/modio/UE4Plugin/wiki) and follow the guides to get it running within your game.
+Next, input your `Game ID` and `API Key` under the mod.io `Project Settings` in your UE4 editor.

 ![Alt text](img/settings.png?raw=true "Title")

+Once initialized, you are ready to use either the Blueprint layer or C++.

+### Blueprint layer

+Interact with mod.io by using the intuitive mod.io functions, callback proxies and structures.
+Don't forget to connect the `Process` node yo your `Tick` function for the callbacks can take effect.

+### C++ layer

+Import the mod.io subsystem and get the Subsystem pointer to start interacting with mod.io.
+Remeber to call `Modio->Process()` regularly to process the async funcionality.

 ```c++
 #include "ModioSubsystem.h"